LuckyNetwork-Docs/Security-Guide/docs/1_Introduction_and_Team_Roles.md

 LuckyNetwork's security strategy is driven by proactive threat management, rapid incident response, and continuous improvement.
 The security team is led by the Chief Security Officer (CSO) and includes several specialized sub-teams tasked with different aspects of security, from incident response to threat intelligence and vulnerability management.

-## 1.1 Chief Security Officer (CSO) & Security Engineer
+## 1.1 Chief Security Officer (CSO)
 ### Role
-The CSO and Security Engineer are responsible for overseeing the security team and ensuring that security policies and procedures are implemented effectively.
+The Security Leader (CSO) is responsible for overseeing the security team and ensuring that security policies and procedures are implemented effectively.
 They set the strategic direction for the security posture of the LuckyNetwork.
-The Security Engineer can take on the role of the CSO in their absence.

 ### Responsibilities
 - Develop and maintain security policies and procedures